tsackton/taelgar/People/Historical Figures/Ila.md

 > A [[Dunmar|Dunmari]] [[Humans|human]] (he/him)
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 The commander of the eastern Dunmari army in Tokra during and after the [[Second Hobgoblin War]].
-Involved in [[The Exile of Fraternity of the Empty Moon]].
+Involved in [[Exile of Fraternity of the Empty Moon]].